adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.users.get()` method
 This is a method that can be used in order to retrieve the list of all users from the `users` section of an instance of `ConfigGen`, or it can be used in order to retrieve information about a specific user.

-- PARAMETERS: `username` (optional)
+- ARGUMENTS: `username` (optional)

   - PARAMETER `username`: it is a string that contains the username of the user to retrieve information about

 - OUTPUT: in case no parameters are passed, it returns an array with all the usernames of the `users` section; in case `username` parameter is passed, it returns a Javascript object like this: `{ "name": "user1", "password": "123456" }`